AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 Figure 8: Average head loss of three trials over time at 20 NTU
 </div>

-The graph in Figure 8 shows a rapid increase and decrease in head loss at approximately 2.5 hours.
-C-NARC postulates that a disturbance to the apparatus, such as a sudden shake of the flocculator, could have caused these rapid changes.

 For results of experiments run with the other experimental designs, refer to the manual.

 ## Conclusions

-The first half of the semester was focused on designing the experiment and assembling the modified coiled flocculator; however, only a few experiments were conducted.
-The team is also not completely confident in the data obtained from the first three experiments.
-Although the results support the hypothesis that the rate of head loss accumulation decreases over the length of the flocculator, the team wanted to address some of the issues with the experimental design and conduct more experiments before attempting to characterize the rate of free coagulant nanoparticle attachment.
+The first half of the semester was focused on designing the experiment and assembling the modified coiled flocculator; however, only a few experiments were conducted and the team was not confident in the data obtained.
+Although the results support the hypothesis that the rate of head loss accumulation decreases over the length of the flocculator, the team wanted to troubleshoot address issues with the experimental design and conduct more experiments before attempting to characterize the rate of free coagulant nanoparticle attachment.
+Currently, the team is having trouble with the clay clogging in the microtubing and is working on trouble-shooting this issue.

 Since changing the pressure sensors from 200kPA to 7kPA and automating the system, the team has only run one successful experiment.
 The results from this experiment clearly support the hypothesis that the rate of head loss accumulation is greatest in the first section of the flocculator and decreases over the length of the flocculator.
-More successful experiments should be run to confirm these results before moving on to calculating first rate constants for coagulant attachment.
-However, the team is currently having trouble with the clay clogging in the microtubing and is working on trouble-shooting this issue.
+More successful experiments need to be run to confirm these results before calculating the first order rate constants for coagulant attachment.

 ## Future Work

 The C-NARC team will run several more experiments using the current version of the experimental design.
 The team still needs to run trials in which the velocity gradient is varied.
 Next, the team will calculate the first order rate constant for the transport of coagulant nanoparticles to the clay and flocculator surfaces.

 A question arose during experimentation that can be explored in the future.
 After noticing that the coagulant was introduced into the system too far from the flocculator, the team questioned if other surfaces, such as the microbore tube through which coagulant was pumped, were also attaching free coagulant nanoparticles.
 This may become an issue in characterizing nanoparticle attachment rate if the the actual coagulant concentration entering the flocculator cannot be accurately determined.
 A future task is to determine if attachment is occurring to other surfaces of the tubing and the extent to which this is occurring.